Open source · MIT license

 Backend publishes machine-readable endpoint schemas.
 Frontend consumes them.
 No more POST /api/users vs POST /users mismatches.
 Contracts persist to .forge/contracts.json across builds.

 Reviewer finds a bug in your backend?
-The fix goes to the backend agent — not a generic coder.
+The rework goes back to the builder with the right specialization and affected files.
 One retry per file, tracked for observability.

 Anthropic, OpenAI, Together, Groq, or local Ollama.
 Set an env var, switch with --provider.